vcanadi/godot-lang/readme.md

 e.g. `genDCs (Proxy @'[ CliMsg, SrvMsg, Maybe Dir  ])` generates types for CliMsg, SrvMsg and Maybe Dir types

 ### Examples
-More detailed usage examples can be found in Example directory and in demo project
+More detailed usage examples can be found in Example directory and in demo project.
+Try changing the model in CliMsg and run `runhaskell -isrc src/Godot/Lang/Example/TH.hs` to see the diff in `gd-autogen/common.gd`

 ### How it works